MillerLab-CPHG/Ma_2020/README.md

 If you are planning to use this pipeline, we assume that the data is coming from cellranger or from GEO as a data matrix.
 Some data sources come as .h5 (optimized python files) or as a seurat object (.rds) that you can directly import, and you can skip this step.
 NIH has an excellent guide on data format [here](https://med.virginia.edu/faculty/faculty-listing/wap3g/).

 ## Getting Started
 Copy the git by cloning or by downloading Step 1 and Step 2 in the scripts.
 Step 3 is docker based, and the steps are outlined in a text file.
 Step 4 is optional and did not produce any core results in this publication.
+'TIP' files are required for the 'scTALK' package.

 First make sure your R 4.0 or above (recommend running as Rstudio) contains the required packages. e.g. [Seurat](https://satijalab.org/seurat/install.html), [Monocle3](https://cole-trapnell-lab.github.io/monocle3/docs/introduction/), and [scTalk](https://github.com/VCCRI/scTalk).
 Edit your working directory and load your data accordingly.
 Monocle3 will pop up to ask if you want to subset any datapoints.
 We recommend running the script line-by-line to maximize discovery and making sure that the script is individualized for you data!